Skip to main content

 What You Might Experience

-• Calls that do not ring
+• The call does not ring

-This is expected behavior under Indian telecom law and does not mean:
+This is expected under Indian telecom law.

 • Your account is blocked